Top 9 Best Cybersecurity Tips For Leaders

 - Improve mechanisms for data security and business processes.

 #4: Protect The Access to Critical Assets

 The rule of thumb is least-privileged access, meaning users do not have equal privileges.

-Cybersecurity leaders must define roles and permissions for every user to access information within the organizations.
-It is also required to develop identity and access management policies so users know exactly their roles and disciplines if they breach unauthorized access.
-For instance, a project developer cannot access financial data; meanwhile, a finance manager cannot access the code repository.
+Cybersecurity leaders must define roles and permissions for every user to access organization information.
+It is also required to develop identity and access management policies, so users know exactly their roles and disciplines if they breach unauthorized access.
+For instance, a project developer cannot access financial data; a finance manager cannot access the code repository.

-Email is the number 1 attack vector of cybercriminals, and 90% of attacks on businesses start from malicious emails.
-Thus, it will be secure if you protect your email domain from mitigating email abuse.
+Email is the number 1 attack vector of cyber criminals, and 90% of attacks on businesses start from malicious emails.
+Thus, protecting your email domain from mitigating email abuse will be secure.